A Girl for All Time: Dolls and accessories

-A Girl for All Time produces two ranges: Your Historical Girl and Your Modern Girl.
-Both ranges feature 16" dolls, doll costumes, and other accessories.
-The dolls are all vinyl, with a vinyl torso and have articulated elbows and knees.
+A Girl for All Time produced two ranges: Your Historical Girl and Your Modern Girl.
+Both ranges featured 16" dolls, doll costumes, and other accessories.
+The dolls were all vinyl, with a vinyl torso and had articulated elbows and knees.

-Your Historical Girl has seven characters.
-This line follows the adventures of the first-born girls of the fictional Marchmont family through 500 years from Tudor England to the present day.
-Matilda, Your Tudor Girl, is the first character in the range and lives during the reign of Henry VIII of England.
+Your Historical Girl had seven characters.
+This line followed the adventures of the first-born girls of the fictional Marchmont family through 500 years from Tudor England to the present day.
+Matilda, Your Tudor Girl, was the first character in the range and lives during the reign of Henry VIII of England.
 Matilda keeps a secret diary and hides it away in her trunk which is then passed down to each first-born girl in each generation of Marchmont women.

-The rest of the historical line includes the following characters: Elinor, Your Elizabethan Girl, whose story is set in London at the end of Elizabeth I of England's reign.
-Then there is Lydia, Your Georgian Girl, whose story is set in Boston, Massachusetts, prior to the American Revolutionary War.
+The rest of the historical line included the following characters: Elinor, Your Elizabethan Girl, whose story is set in London at the end of Elizabeth I of England's reign.
+Then there was Lydia, Your Georgian Girl, whose story is set in Boston, Massachusetts, prior to the American Revolutionary War.
 Helena, Your Regency Girl, who is living in higher class Regency England.
 Amelia, Your Victorian Girl's story is set in 1880s London.
 Clementine, Your 1940s Girl, is set during the Blitz in London and Sam, Your 1960s Girl, lives in Paris in the mid-1960s.

-Each doll comes in a historically inspired costume, referencing the period each character lives in.
-Additional costumes and accessories are also available and three of the characters have novels that tell their stories.
+Each doll came in a historically inspired costume, referencing the period each character lives in.
+Additional costumes and accessories were also available and three of the characters had novels that tell their stories.
+Some characters were re-released with slightly lower quality outfits, featuring velcro closures instead of the previous snap closures, and vinyl shoes rather than previous higher quality fabrics.

-The brand's second range, Your Modern Girl, is a contemporary doll line featuring modern day friends who all live in England.
-There are four dolls in this line.
+The brand's second range, Your Modern Girl, was a contemporary doll line featuring modern day friends who all live in England.
+There were four dolls in this line.

 Maya, Your Modern Girl, was released in 2016 having been successfully funded by a Kickstarter campaign.
 She is a descendant of Matilda Marchomont.
 Nisha, Your Modern Girl, also released in 2016, is Maya's best friend and is mixed heritage Eastern Indian and British.
 Bex, Your Modern Girl, released in 2018, is Afro Caribbean.
-Max, Your Modern Boy, is currently the only boy available from this brand.
+Max, Your Modern Boy, is the only boy from this brand.

 Other accessories include the characters' stuffed pets, tea sets, costumes, and hairbrushes.

 Books

-The company also offers a series of young adult novels featuring the Matilda, Amelia, and Clementine dolls, authored by Sandra Goldbacher.
+The company also offered a series of young adult novels featuring the Matilda, Amelia, and Clementine dolls, authored by Sandra Goldbacher.